mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 ### Run Drupal Commerce Kickstart 3 in a Docker container ###

-1. create a project directory and copy the compose.yaml, install.yaml and (optionally) Dockerfile into it
+1. create a project directory and copy the compose.yaml, install.yaml and Dockerfile into it
 ```
 mkdir testdrupal
 cd testdrupal